 Short answer is, yes there are.
 The long answer is a bit more complicated.
 Not only do coils differ between brands and models (we’ll cover that in a bit) but you can also have vape kits with multiple coils.
 Most of your standard vapes are just single coil, but you can also get dual-coil, quad-coil etc. However - the more coils you have, the more battery power you need to keep them going.
 This is more of a “thing” for Sub-Ohm vapers who are into coil building though, so generally speaking, the process of changing a coil is pretty straight forward and you’ll only need one.

-There are also different kinds of material used - not all brands will have both but there are two types - regular wire coils and ceramic coils.
-The main difference between the two is longevity - the ceramic material protects the wire and also acts as extra wicking material, meaning a ceramic coil can sometimes have a better lifespan than a standard wire one.
+There are also different kinds of material used - not all brands will have both but there are two main types - mesh coils and ceramic coils.
+The main difference between the two is longevity - the ceramic material protects the wire and also acts as extra wicking material, meaning a ceramic coil can sometimes have a better lifespan than a standard metal mesh one.

 What's The Differance Between Standard Coils And Sub Ohm Coils?

 As mentioned - there is a difference in the kind of coils you can get depending on the function of your e-cig - standard coils and sub ohm coils.
-The difference between the two is the resistance and the method of vaping you use - standard coils have a higher resistance meaning less charge and juice pass through them, Sub Ohm coils have a lower resistance, less than 1.0ohms, meaning more current can go through.
+The difference between the two is the resistance and the method of vaping you use - Mouth to Lung (MTL) coils have a higher resistance meaning less charge and juice pass through them, they can range from 1.5ohms to 0.8ohms.
+Direct to Lung (DTL) coils have a lower resistance, less than 0.6ohms, meaning more current can go through.

 What Are Ohms?